Optimal Allocation with Peer Information: Model

 \section{Model}

-\paragraph*{Environment.} A principal allocates a good among a number $n$ of agents, where $n\geq 2$.
-Let $[n] = \lbrace 1, \ldots, n\rbrace$ denote the set of agents.
+\paragraph*{Environment.} A principal allocates a good among a number $n$ of agents, where $n\geq 2$.\footnote{Our main insights extend to the problem of allocating multiple units; see \Cref{sec:conclusion}.} Let $[n] = \lbrace 1, \ldots, n\rbrace$ denote the set of agents.
 Each agent $i$ enjoys a payoff of $1$ if allocated the good and a payoff of $0$ otherwise.\footnote{Nothing in our analysis would change if an agent's payoff from getting the good would depend on the agents' private information, provided that this payoff never changes sign.
 Indeed, the good could be a bad (e.g. an undesirable task), in which case the payoff is negative.} The principal's payoff from allocating to agent $i$ is given by $u_{i} \in [-1, 1]$.
 The principal's payoff from keeping the good is normalized to $0$.

 The payoff profile $(u_{1}, \ldots, u_{n})$ is initially unobserved by all parties.
 However, each agent $i$ has a private type $\theta_{i}$ from a finite type space $\Theta_{i}$ that is informative about the payoff profile (and the types of the other agents).
 Each agent $i$ has at least two possible types, $\vert\Theta_{i}\vert\geq 2$.
 The joint distribution of payoffs and types is given by a Borel probability measure $\mu$ on $\Theta\times [-1, 1]^{n}$, where $\Theta$ denotes the set of type profiles with typical element $\theta = (\theta_{1}, \ldots, \theta_{n})$.
 For our analysis, the distribution $\mu$ need not be a common prior; it may simply be interpreted as the principal's belief about the structure of peer information.